Design terminology: Printing

 Crop (paper)

-This is where the page is trimmed after printing.
-Also known as trim.
+This is where the page is trimmed after printing and is also known as trim

 Crop marks

-Printed lines which dictate where a page is to be trimmed.
-Also known as trim marks.
+Printed lines which dictate where a page is to be trimmed and are also known as trim marks

 Diecut